 When a person goes the Georgia Department of Driver Services (DDS), they are asked whether their license is being held by a court or law enforcement.
 The question is in written form, and the answer is under penalty of perjury (a felony).
 The only way the DDS will issue a new license is if that person does not respond to the question honestly.
 Frankly, the risk of being caught is not worth it.

-The process of restoring a person's driving privilege involves the appeal of the automatic license suspension (ALS) by filing an appeal, or what is called a "ten-day letter."
+The process of restoring a person's driving privilege involves the appeal of the automatic license suspension (ALS) by filing an appeal, or what is called a "thirty-day letter."
 After the petition is filed, the Office of State Administrative Hearings (OSAH) will set a date for the hearing.
 Keep in mind that this hearing is separate and apart from the arraignment in the criminal DUI case.